Good Grief Cook

 What is a frozen fruit oatmeal cookie crumble?

 Are you wondering exactly what is a frozen fruit oatmeal cookie crumble.
 Well, a crumble is cooked fruit baked with a crumbly or streusel-like topping.
 A cobbler has a biscuit topping and a crisp by any other name is a crumble.
-You can read more about the specifics of crumbles, cobblers and crisps on the kitchen web site.
+You can read more about the specifics of crumbles, cobblers and crisps on The Kitchen web site.
 But before you do that check out my recipe and turn on your oven because it still is technically winter.

 Frozen fruit oatmeal cookie crumble baked.